 Scientists Can Tell How Old They Are

 Researchers have a few ways of telling the age of a fossil, depending on the rough estimate of when it formed.
 For instance, aging particularly old fossils requires Carbon-14 dating, a process by which scientists study the radioactive decay of elements in the fossil.
 Scientists can age more recent fossils by a process called the molecular genetic clock, which compares the differences in DNA between a fossil and similar species alive today.
-Because DNA rapidly decays, it can only be used on older specimen.
+Because DNA rapidly decays, it can only be used on newer specimens.

 Working with Fossils Isn't an Exact Science